OCA/management-system/mgmtsystem_information_security/README.rst

 To configure this module, you need to:

- * In the Configuration menu, define your Asset Categories and Threat Origins
+ * In the Configuration menu, define your Asset Categories and Threat Sources
- * In the Manuals menu, define your Assets (Essentials and Underlying), Measures, Threat Scenarios, Security Events and Work Instructions
+ * In the Manuals menu, define your Assets (Primary and Supporting ones), Vectors, Feared Events, Controls and Work Instructions

 Usage
 =====